rorytboyle/flexible_cpm/README.md

 # flexible_cpm
+Modified connectome-based predictive model (based on https://github.com/YaleMRRC/CPM)

+1) Enables inclusion of covariates at model-building stage
-Code for running connectome-based predictive model which includes covariates and returns weights (i.e. regression coefficients) for external validation
+2) Returns weights (i.e. regression coefficients) from trained model for external validation on other datasets